Nottingham-CTU/Extra-Calculation-Functions/README.md

 ### Return label instead of raw value
 If checked, the datalookup function will return the label instead of the value when looking up a multiple choice field.

+### Type of lookup
+If multiple records are returned by the filter logic, this option specifies how the result is to be returned.

+### List separator
+If a list of items is to be returned, specify the separator character/string here.